AsheraCordova/Core/README.md

 boundsType 		| Can be one of these: center, top_left, top_right, bottom_right, bottom_left
-offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp boundsConverter 	| Custom converter which extends OverlayBoundsConverter.
-If custom logic is required,
+offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp boundsConverter 	| Custom converter which extends [OverlayBoundsConverter](https://raw.githubusercontent.com/AsheraCordova/Plugin_Converter/main/src/com/ashera/converter/OverlayBoundsConverter.java).
+If custom logic is required, extend the OverlayBoundsConverter and register it using new key "overlay_bounds_new" e.g. ConverterFactory.register("overlay_bounds_new", new ExtendedOverlayBoundsConverter());